knowdaut/React/README.md

 ## About the App

 The Weather App allows users to search for weather information from any location in the world with data from the Open Weather Map API.
 A simple search for any city in the world will return the current weather conditions of location and a five-day forecast.
+It also features a dynamically changing background based on weather conditions passed from the API.
+If a city is described as raining, the background will change to show a rain feature.

 **Technology Stack**